kritebh/pixelFusion/README.md

 ## What is PixelFusion? 🚀

 PixelFusion is a powerful image conversion tool that empowers you to manipulate and transform your images right from your web browser.
-With an intuitive and user-friendly interface, it makes the process of converting images a breeze.
-Whether you want to resize, crop, apply filters, or perform other image transformations, PixelFusion has got you covered.
-And the best part?
+With an intuitive and user-friendly interface, it makes the process of converting images a breeze.And the best part?
 You don't need to rely on any external servers or third-party libraries – everything happens right on your device!

 ## Features 🎉